dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1334: Regulated marijuana can balance public health and safety.
+### T1334: Marijuana should be regulated and taxed like alcohol and tobacco.

 |Support|
 |---|